-DeSoto Scout Trail is a 3.1 mile moderately trafficked loop trail located near Fort Payne, AL that features a waterfall and is rated as difficult.
+DeSoto Scout Trail is a 3.1 mile moderately trafficked loop trail located near Fort Payne, Alabama that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash